SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 ```

 The Clojure reader will completely ignore everything that is commented out and your editor will also indicate that fact by removing all syntax highlighting.
+Your code linter will also ignore any problems in the commented out code.

 ## Example 2